F41zK4r1m/HackTheBox/Delivery.md

 |_    Content-Length: 0
 ```

-While port 22 is running SSH, 80 & 8065 running HTTP servers.
+Port 22 was identified as running SSH, while ports 80 and 8065 were found to be associated with HTTP servers.

-I browsed through the port 80 on the browser & observed the webpage is about the e-mail related support:
+Upon navigating to port 80 via a web browser, I encountered a webpage that appeared to be related to e-mail support:

 ![image](https://github.com/F41zK4r1m/HackTheBox/assets/87700008/bb840326-732e-4ce8-a689-c65376ba78ab)

-In the HTML page source I observed 2 domains "delivery.htb" & "helpdesk.delivery.htb", which I added to my hosts file:
+Digging into the HTML source code, I discovered references to two domains: "delivery.htb" and "helpdesk.delivery.htb".
+To ensure seamless access, I added these domains to my hosts file:

 ![image](https://github.com/F41zK4r1m/HackTheBox/assets/87700008/3f6887e4-a83f-4de7-8faa-1a7eebbefb4a)

-The helpdesk domain is running "OSQuery" application to raise & check ticket status:
+Subsequently, I explored the "helpdesk.delivery.htb" domain, which was hosting an "OSQuery" application.
+This platform allowed users to raise and track ticket statuses:

 ![image](https://github.com/F41zK4r1m/HackTheBox/assets/87700008/fc6196e6-7139-4788-982e-061d82a90b74)

-As checked the HTTP host on port 8065, I found that there is a service running called "**Mattermost**":
+Concurrently, I investigated the HTTP host running on port 8065, where I encountered a service titled "**Mattermost**":

 ![image](https://github.com/F41zK4r1m/HackTheBox/assets/87700008/811f7b2b-5cea-43a9-b24b-abe0cffe7b78)